DomagojPlanjar/neumre_projekt/README.md

 YOLOv8 outperformed the other models in all metrics, making it the top choice for this classification task.

+## Usage

+Firstly, you need to download the data from this [link](https://www.kaggle.com/datasets/gpiosenka/70-dog-breedsimage-data-set)
+.
+After it is downloaded, place it in models directory structured as is (dataset/...).
+To train models, just run each notebook.
+Additional instructions are provided as comments in notebooks.

 ## Paper

 For a detailed explanation of our methodology, experimental setup, and analysis, please refer to our research paper attached in this repository.